Drugs A - Z

 - pregnant or trying to get pregnant

-How should I use this medicine?This medicine is for injection into a muscle or into a vein by a health care professional.
+How should I use this medicine?This medicine is for injection into a muscle or into a vein.
+It is given by a health care professional in a hospital or clinic setting.

 Contact your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for children and infants as young as a few days of age for selected conditions, precautions do apply.